rahulravindran0108/Smart-cab/README.md

 - Gamma value was set to 0.35 as once agin it provided a really good performance enhancement when testing over all possible range of values.

 After having configured these variables, I ran the q-learning agent and it learnt to drive efficiently after 10-15 runs.
 You can see that effect in the `testresults.txt`.
 The cab reached the destination almost 85 times over the 100 runs.
 This performance was comsistent and can be checked by executing agent.py

+### Optimality and the Optimal Policy

+Let us now compare the optimality of our q-learnign agent with radnom agent.
+Our aim is to get the agent trained in terms of two aspects.
+These two aspects are:

+- Getting to the destination fairly quickly
+-  Since the agent can take negative reward steps, we would like the agent to reach the destination with a cumulative positive reward.

+Just by looking at the results from our agent in `testResult.txt`, we can see that the cab reaches its destination in fairly less number of steps and it seems to get better over the course of the trials.
+Thus, it now begins to take the right turns to get to the destination as fast as possible.

+Also, the cab always reaches the destination with a large enough cumulative reward.
+The overall rewards are shorter towards the end due to the fact that the agent makes it to the destination early.

+Thus, we can say that our agent has learnt an optimal policy by not only learning to take the right moves but also taking the smallest route without performing many illegal moves.

+Note: The agent performs extreemely well by consistently making to the destination without much problem.
+I have run more than 400 trials and it reaches its destiation more than 80% of the time.